OFFF - The Screen

 Digitising the Panots

 I looked at the various panot designs and chose the ones that I believed would work the best once animated.
-This included the flower, concentric, skull, Gaudi and the infamous banana leaf tiles.
+This included the flower, circular, skull, Gaudi and the infamous banana leaf tiles (due to the fact that the design is both uncomfortable to walk on and unreliable with thousands being replaced after breaking).

 Making them move